KenKundert/rlc_chart/README.rst

         R   (2 2) resistor r=537.46_Ohm
     ends MCFE1412TR47_JB

-This version only requires one additional unknown, the inductor current.
+This version only requires one additional unknown, the inductor current, and so is considerably more efficient.

 Here is the RLC chart of both showing the difference, which are inconsequential.